Mediation vs. Arbitration: What’s the Difference?

 - Preparing for mediation is usually easier and less stressful.

-- Mediators make themselves available when the parties are available to meet, such as nights and weekends, rather than having to take off time from work to adapt to the court’s schedule.
+- Mediators make themselves available when the parties are available to meet, such as nights and weekends, rather than forcing you to take time off from work to adapt to the court’s schedule.

 - Mediation is confidential as opposed to a public court hearing.